 Case Study: How Media Strategy Amplified the Thales Corporate Family Day 2025

-How Subodh Bajpai and Media Dynox developed the communications and digital presence strategy for Thales India's Corporate Family Day event in Mumbai — a case study in event PR.
+How Media Dynox developed Thales India's Corporate Family Day communications and digital strategy in Mumbai — a case study in event PR.

 Corporate events have a communications problem that most companies do not fully address.
 A company invests significantly in planning, logistics, venue, and catering for a high-quality employee or client event.
 The event itself goes well.
 And then — almost nothing happens.
 A few WhatsApp photos circulate internally.
 A brief note goes on the intranet.
 The event is forgotten within a week.